-A comprehensive rating approach for all Business and Corporate Investment Banking exposures with input to credit analysts has been developed to assist in the assignment of ratings.
+A comprehensive rating approach for all Commercial and Corporate Investment Banking exposures with input to credit analysts has been developed to assist in the assignment of ratings.
 The approach can best be described as a "constrained expert judgement approach" with subjective assessments and rating model results as an input in the rating process.

-The rating approach for Business is on a counterparty specific basis i.e. whilst the type of information used to determine ratings is typically similar to wholesale for larger entities, the level of judgement applied in order to determine the final rating is not.
+The rating approach for Commercial is on a counterparty specific basis i.e. whilst the type of information used to determine ratings is typically similar to Corporate for larger entities, the level of judgement applied in order to determine the final rating is not the same.